CB South High School

 Entering/Rushing the athletes’ area of play is prohibited and dangerous to security, teachers, spectators, and the athletes.

-Students are not permitted to bring purses, draw string bags, backpacks, food, or beverages to any athletic event in the fall season.
+Students are not permitted to bring purses, draw string bags, backpacks, food, or beverages to any athletic event in the winter season.

 Students are prohibited from trespassing on the property of any school in the Central Bucks School District or on any property in any other school district.
 Damaging school property or engaging in any other activity that inconveniences the other school’s staff is strictly prohibited and will be considered vandalism, resulting in disciplinary and legal consequences.
 Please do not jeopardize your good standing by engaging in this type of unacceptable behavior.